JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Using libraries

-One may specify used libraries for artifacts of all types using `libraries` script block:
+You can specify used libraries for artifacts of all types using the `libraries` script block:

     program('foo') {
         libraries {